-Extending your home insurance for business use
+Extending home insurance for business use

 You might only need cover for an extra £1,000 or £2,000 on your contents insurance if you have office equipment that needs protecting.

-If your home business means you regularly receive cash at home then you may need to find a safer way of handling it.
+If your home business means you regularly receive cash at home, then you may need to find a safer way of handling it.
 Cash you keep at home is unlikely to be covered by any insurer, so make sure you have a way of dealing with this.

 If your circumstances change during the course of your home insurance term, be sure to declare this as well.
 For example, you could have a standard home contents insurance policy, which you took out while you were working for your employer.
-Say, three months later you quit your job to start your own business at home but you did not declare it to your insurer.
+Say, three months later you quit your job to start your own business at home, but you did not declare it to your insurer.
 You would risk invalidating your policy if you tried to make a claim in the future.

 Often when extending your insurance for a home business it might cost you very little each year, so it can be a valuable investment and the safer option to avoid invalidating your policy.

-Types of insurance for working from home
+The different types of home insurance for working from home

 The level of cover you are likely to receive on business equipment will vary significantly between each insurance provider as well, so be thorough in your comparisons — it could save you hundreds of pounds in the long run.

 There are three main types of home insurance categories for working from home.
 These are clerical use, regular business visitors and other business use.

-Other business use relates to having some other use for areas of your home.
+Other business use insurance This relates to having some other use for areas of your home.
 For example, you might use your shed to build furniture that you sell or use your kitchen to make food that you sell.

-For example, you’re an accountant and make a mistake in someone’s tax returns and they receive a fine and hold you responsible.
+For example, you are an accountant and make a mistake in someone’s tax returns and they receive a fine, they might hold you responsible.
 Your public liability insurance might be able to cover you if you had to pay for that fine.